scipopt/gcg/doc/resources/devs/dev-getting-started.md

 In the case that an aggregation took place, we do not do branching on original variables.

 @todo add stuff from presentations?

+## Starting with Development inside GCG
+After having read the above information, you might want to start developing.
+For this purpose, we have prepared multiple "How to add" guides.
+You can also use the example projects as guidance. \n\n

+ ⇨ @subpage example-projects \n
+ ⇨ @subpage howtoadd